Azure/azure-rest-api-specs/specification/machinelearningservices/resource-manager/readme.md

       in their inferencing API request.
 For that reason, this needs to be represented as an additionalProperties.
     where:
       - $.definitions["ServerlessInferenceEndpoint"].properties["headers"]
+  - code: AvoidAdditionalProperties
+    reason: As discussed these are hyperparameters which can vary by model and fine tuning task types so cannot have strictly typed properties.
+    where:
+      - $.definitions["CustomModelFineTuning"].properties["hyperParameters"]
+  - code: AvoidAdditionalProperties
+    reason: This is coming for wrong reason, just inheriting from JobBase.
+    where:
+      - $.definitions["FineTuningJob"].allOf[0]["allOf"][0].properties["properties"]
+      - $.definitions["FineTuningJob"].allOf[0].properties["notificationSetting"].properties["webhooks"]
+      - $.definitions["FineTuningJob"].allOf[0].properties["secretsConfiguration"]
+      - $.definitions["FineTuningJob"].allOf[0].properties["services"]
+      - $.definitions["FineTuningJob"].allOf[0].properties["services"].additionalProperties["properties"].properties
+  - code: AvoidAdditionalProperties
+    reason: There is a similar usage in existing jobs.
+    where:
+      - $.definitions["FineTuningJob"].properties["outputs"]
   ```

 ### Tag: package-2024-04